supermarine1377/algorithm-go/README.md

 # introduction

-This repo is for self-learning basic data structures and algorithms in Go.
+This repo is for self-learning some basic data structures and algorithms in Go.